 Since then, the aircraft engines division of GE Aviation has scored many firsts.
 Among them: America's first jet engine, the first turbojet engines to power flights at two and three times the speed of sound, and the world's first high bypass turbofan engine to enter service.

-Today, GE Aviation is a global provider of engines, systems, and services, with revenues of $17.6 billion in 2010.
+Today, GE Aviation is a global provider of engines, systems, and services, with revenues exceeding $30 billion.
 As a leader in aviation technology, GE Aviation continues to design, develop and manufacture jet engines, components and integrated systems for military, commercial and business and general aircraft as well as aero-derivative gas turbines for marine applications.
 In addition, GE Aviation is the world's leading integrated engine maintenance resource.

 GE Builds America's First Jet Engine